Providing for Incapacity

 If you want your family to be able to immediately take over for you, it’s essential that you work with an attorney to create the proper legal documents to designate a person, or persons, that you trust so they will have the authority to withdraw money from your accounts, pay bills, take distributions from your IRAs, sell stocks, and refinance your home.
 Many people mistakenly believe that a simple will can effectively protect you in the event that you become incapacitated, but the truth is that a will does not take effect until you die.

 In addition to planning for the financial aspect of your affairs during incapacity, it’s critical that you establish a plan for your medical care.
 The law allows you to appoint someone you trust – for example, a family member or close friend to make decisions on your behalf about medical treatment options if you lose the ability to decide for yourself.
 You can do this by using a durable power of attorney for health care where you designate the person to make such decisions on your behalf.
-In addition to a power of attorney for health care, you should also have a living will which informs others of your preferred medical treatments such as the use of extraordinary measures should you become permanently unconscious or terminally ill.

 A properly drafted will should clearly identify all beneficiaries and leave no ambiguity surrounding the intentions of the deceased (referred to as the “testator”).
 Unfortunately, estate planning documents, including wills or trusts, do not always clearly reflect the intentions of the testator.
 Even if the language of the documents is clear, parties may have other reasons to initiate a lawsuit or object to a will.